ETFdb Logo

 A Preferred ETF at a Bargain Price

 Many fund providers are recognizing that expense ratios and net flows have a strong correlation.
 Investors continue to flock to cheap products as fund companies undercut each other on price.
-Global X joins the competitive landscape with the Global X U.S. Preferred ETF (PFFD).
+Global X joins the competitive landscape with the Global X U.S. Preferred ETF (PFFD ).
 The fund casts a wide net by allowing itself to invest in floating, variable and fixed-rate preferred, cumulative and non-cumulative preferreds and trust preferreds.
 Global X looks to compete strongly on cost with this ETF as it will charge just 0.23%, well below the iShares U.S. Preferred Stock ETF (PFF A+) expense ratio of 0.47%.

 Popular Tech ETF Gets New Name, New Index

-The SPDR NYSE Technology ETF (XNTK) isn’t a new fund.
+The SPDR NYSE Technology ETF (XNTK A-) isn’t a new fund.
 It’s a relaunch of the SPDR Morgan Stanley Technology ETF with a new index and a new ticker.
 The fund’s new name will reflect its new underlying index, the NYSE Technology Index, when it retired the old Morgan Stanley Technology Index on September 11.
 The change is a result of Morgan Stanley’s decision to cease its index calculation business.
 The differences between the two indices are expected to be minor, while the expense ratio of 0.35% will remain the same.

 The Bottom Line